 - Contractors do have some recourse when the Agency fails to meet its obligations.

-Latent Defects Rule for Fixed Price Government Contracts for Supplies
+Government Contracts Latent Defects Rule for Fixed-Price Contracts for Supplies

 Generally speaking, the Inspection Clause incorporated into a fixed-price government contract for supplies, provides that government acceptance is final and conclusive, except for construction latent defects, fraud, or gross mistakes amounting to fraud.